Akshayshet/Ml_labs-with-outputs/README.md

 >install anaconda
 >create a folder on your local machine
 >from that folder open cmd and type "activate root" then type "jupyter notebook"
->paste all csv files in that folder
+>paste all csv files in that folder and execute

+#ALLTHEBEST